What does scoliosis mean in real life?

 Since the beginning of this year, he is entitled to disability pension.
 In addition to (or despite of) the structural scoliosis he has been diagnosed with severe deterioration of intervertebral discs, nerve tissue damage on arms and legs, rotator cuff disease on left shoulder and severe arthritis of left hip.
 His tailbone has straightened which makes sitting uncomfortable and causes neural pain.
 Due to these factors he also has numbness on his left leg and cramps to both arms and legs.
-Oswestry disability index was 52.0 meaning severe disability.
-The idiopathic scoliosis affected greatly to his everyday life.
-Walking distance varied from few meters to maximum of 500 meters, depending on the day.
-During the past few years his condition has decreased rapidly, he has lost weight for over 10 kilos.
+His Oswestry disability index was 52.0 meaning severe disability.
+The idiopathic scoliosis greatly affected his everyday life.
+Walking distance varied from a few meters to maximum of 500 meters, depending on the day.
+During the past few years his condition has decreased rapidly, and he has lost weight of over 10 kilos.

 The results clearly showed that the mobility was restricted to all directions especially in rotation and lateral flexion.
-Overall strength levels were weak and there was a great disbalance between right and left in muscle strength, right being weaker by almost 40 percent.
+Overall strength levels were weak and there was a great imbalance between right and left in muscle strength, right being weaker by almost 40 percent.
 Based on the test results, an individual exercise program was created, where starting weights and range of motion values were defined as percentages from test values.
-The exercise program was phase-based meaning that the weights and range of motion would increase slowly, but gradually.
+The exercise program was phase-based.
+This means the weights and range of motion would increase slowly, but gradually.

 The mobility was restricted to all directions especially in rotation and lateral flexion.
-Overall strength levels were weak and there was a great disbalance between right and left in muscle strength, right being weaker by almost 40 percent.
+Overall strength levels were weak and there was a great imbalance between right and left in muscle strength, right being weaker by almost 40 percent.

 Why we did what we did?